Arrangements of Pseudocircles: On Digons and Triangles: Proof of Theorem

 Assume that all digons in $\AA$ are contracted to touchings.
-The intersection of a pseudocircle $C\in\AA \setminus \KK$ with $\triangle \cup \triangle'$ results in three connected segments, which we denote as the three \emph{pc-arcs} of~$C$, see Figures~\ref{fig:K3_labels_b} and~\ref{fig:K3_labels_c}.
-Note that two of the pc-arcs induced by $C$ may share an endpoint if $C$ forms a touching with one of the pseudocircles from~$\KK$; Figure~\ref{fig:K3_deformation} shows such a touching.
+In the following, the arrangement in Figure~\ref{fig:run_example:original_arrangement} will serve as a running example for~$\AA$.
+The intersection of a pseudocircle~$C\in\AA \setminus \KK$ with $\triangle \cup \triangle'$ results in three connected segments, which we denote as the three \emph{pc-arcs} of~$C$; see Figures~\ref{fig:K3_labels_b} and~\ref{fig:K3_labels_c}.
+Note that two of the pc-arcs induced by~$C$ may share an endpoint if~$C$ forms a touching with one of the pseudocircles from~$\KK$; in the example arrangement in Figure~\ref{fig:run_example:original_arrangement}, this occurs~$5$~times on the boundary of~$\triangle$ and~$4$~times on the boundary of~$\triangle'$.